loievskyi/task_helpers/README.md

 ## The workers module
 The workers module is intended for executing and processing tasks.

-### BaseWorker
+### BaseWorker & BaseAsyncWorker
 A worker that can process many tasks in one iteration.
 (This can be useful if task_data are objects on which some operations can be done in bulk)

 ### BaseWorker methods:
 - wait_for_tasks - waits for tasks in the queue, pops and returns them;
-- perform_tasks - abstract method for processing tasks.
+- perform_tasks - method for processing tasks.
 Should return a list of tasks.
+- perform_single_task - abstract method for processing one task.
+Should return the result of the task.
+Not used if the "perform_tasks" method is overridden.
 - return_task_results - method method for sending task results to the clients.
 - perform - the main method that starts the task worker. total_iterations argument are required (how many processing iterations the worker should do.)

+### BaseAsyncWorker methods:
+The same, but the methods are asynchronous and have slightly different logic inside.

-### ClassicWorker
+### ClassicWorker & ClassicAsyncWorker
 Сlassic worker, where the task is a tuple: (task_id, task_data). task_data is a dictionary with keys "function", "args" and "kwargs".
 Arguments "args" and "kwargs" are optional.

 ### ClassicWorker methods:
-- perform_tasks - Method for processing tasks.
-Returns a list of tasks. task is a tuple: (task_id, task_data). task_data is a dictionary with keys "function", "args" and "kwargs".
+- perform_single_task - method for processing one task.
+Should return the result of the task.
+Not used if the "perform_tasks" method is overridden. task is a tuple: (task_id, task_data). task_data is a dictionary with keys "function", "args" and "kwargs".
 Calls a function with args "args" and kwargs "kwargs", unpacking them, and returns the execution result.
 Arguments "args" and "kwargs" are optional.

+### ClassicAsyncWorker methods:
+- perform_single_task - method for processing one task.
+Should return the result of the task.
+Not used if the "perform_tasks" method is overridden. task is a tuple: (task_id, task_data). task_data is a dictionary with keys "function", "args" and "kwargs".
+Calls a function asynchronously, with args "args" and kwargs "kwargs", unpacking them, and returns the execution result.
+Arguments "args" and "kwargs" are optional.
+If the function is not asynchronous, will be called in "loop.run_in_executor" method.